matijakolaric-com/django-music-publisher/docs/faq.rst

 What is open source?
 	Open source means that the whole source for this program is freely available.

-Is `DMP Guru <https://dmp.guru>`_ charging for the use of this software?
-	No. DMP Guru is a specialised application platform-as-a-service.
-They install, host and maintain **your app instance** of Django Music Publisher and charge for this service.

-Is there a difference?
-I am still paying for it?
-	Yes, there is a difference.
-There is no lock-in.
-You can download the database backup, install Django Music Publisher somewhere else, import the database data, and keep using it.
-There will be no significant differences.
-You are paying for the convenience.

-Are there other services that use Django Music Publisher in some way?
-	Yes.
-None has so far chosen to advertise this fact, and the maintainer respects this choice, so they will not be named here.

 Who is ...?
 +++++++++++

 When my society says I should ask the vendor about some issue, who do I ask?
-	Regardless if you installed Django Music Publisher yourself, or are using DMP Guru, the software vendor in their meaning of the word is **you**, as you have accepted the MIT licence, which makes clear that the software comes 'as is'.
+	Regardless if you installed Django Music Publisher yourself, the software vendor in their meaning of the word is **you**, as you have accepted the MIT licence, which makes clear that the software comes 'as is'.

 	Having said that, you are welcome to report any potential bugs to the repository.
 The maintainer may choose to help you.
 Or not.

-	DMP Guru provides support for their service, but issues raised by societies have nothing to do with hosting and maintenance, but they will report the bug to the maintainer if there is a bug.

 Does it ...?
 +++++++++++++++

 Export Common Works Registration (CWR) files and process acknowledgements?
 	Yes.
+CWR 2.1 is supported and well tested, CWR 2.2 will not be implemented.
+    CWR 3.0 is experimental and available as a separate module.

 Export Electronic Batch Registration (EBR) files?
 	No. EBR is officially accepted by MusicMark (ASCAP, BMI, SOCAN) and unofficially also by a few other societies.
 All of them also accept CWR.

 Export MWN (DDEX) or any other DDEX format?
-	No. MWN is on the roadmap, you are welcome to sponsor the development (See :doc:`Sponsored Features <features>`).
+	MWN export is experimental.
 Other DDEX formats may follow.

 Export some other format specified by someone?
-	No. There are, actually, two JSON-based export formats.
-They are created by the maintainer of this project and used in several projects, but it is work in progress, and is still unspecified.
+	There are, actually, two JSON-based export formats.
+They are created by the maintainer of this project and used in several other projects.
+But they are work in progress, and is still unspecified.

 Import CWR acknowledgements?
 	Yes.
 However, if it contains additional information, then you must use an